Tracker role-based permissioning

 I confirm that this workaround is not acceptable because of the loss of global view of the project concernend and the duplication of it.

-#21 Updated by Dipan Mehta almost 4 years ago
+#21 Updated by Dipan Mehta about 4 years ago

 We have had a similar situation where we didn't wanted field engineers to file "Bug" but only "Incident report".